Banging Toolbox

 The most common shovel handle types are more of a handle variant than it is an actual shovel, D-handles are often short-handed shovels that offer better handling and control and are better suited for heavy-duty use such as large-scale gardening and mining.

-D-handles make it easier to control the shovel once material has been lifted, and when making hard strikes.
+D-handles make it easier to control the shovel once you lift the material and when making hard strikes.

 4. Digging shovel